Tokutek/mongo/README.md

 TokuMX stores data on disk completely differently from MongoDB.
-Therefore it is necessary to export any existing data from MongoDB and import it into TokuDB.
+Therefore it is necessary to export any existing data from MongoDB and import it into TokuMX.
 Depending on your existing MongoDB database and your application's availability requirements, you can choose from a number of strategies for converting your data set to TokuMX.